Skip to main content

 Investigating Problem Behaviors

-If you believes the situation fits the definition of bullying/harassment, you may request a bullying or harassment investigation.
+If a parent/guardian believes a situation fits the definition of bullying/harassment, they may request a bullying or harassment investigation.
 The students involved will be interviewed and the details of the situation, including names, will be shared with all involved.
 Due process is followed throughout the investigation.

 At the completion of the investigation, letters are sent via mail to the parents/guardians of the students directly involved.
 This letter includes the claim that was made, the identified involved parties, the process for the investigation and its findings.